sait-lab/devops/Ansible Demo.md

 > [!NOTE]
 >
-> You may have configured key-based authentication from your desktop/laptop to ssh into the control node without password.
-But you still need to configure key-based authentication between the control node and managed notes.
+> You may have set up key-based authentication to SSH from your desktop/laptop to the control node without a password, but you still need to configure key-based authentication between the control node and the managed nodes.

 ---